MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 ## Give feedback or report an issue

-To send us feedback or report an issue, select **Help** near the bottom of the left pane in Teams, and then select **Report a problem**.
-Select **Planner**, and then enter your feedback or details about the issue you're experiencing.
+To send us feedback or report an issue, select **Help** in the upper-right corner, select **Feedback**, and then enter your feedback or details about the issue you're experiencing.